 Whether you're an experienced Linux developer or an end user just getting started with Linux, there are many ways for you to participate in the openSUSE project.
-Join a forum to get help or help others with openSUSE, find and report bugs, review the documentation, send your wish list for new packages and features, create and submit patches, or find other creative ways to contribute.
+Join a forum to get help or help others with openSUSE, find and report bugs, take over an issue from the release process, review the documentation, send your wish list for new packages and features, create and submit patches, or find other creative ways to contribute.

 Whatever you do, take a few minutes to discuss openSUSE with other users and become an active member of the openSUSE community.
 For most activities a login is needed to enjoy all the fun.
 You might wish to create a user page and share some useful information or interests about you with others.
 Here's a short guide how to do this.